bel-curation/pybel-git/README.rst

 ``travis_wait 30 pybel-git ci`` and the job will be allowed to run for thirty (30) minutes.

-An example can be found at https://github.com/cthoyt/pybel-git-test.
+An example repository can be found at https://github.com/cthoyt/pybel-git-test.
+An example build for this repository can be found at https://travis-ci.com/cthoyt/pybel-git-test/builds/87612373.

 Using GitLab with GitLab CI/CD
 ------------------------------